comsysto/akka-lab/READMEv2.md

 ![Monitoring Akka Ping-Pong](blog/TradingAppCluster_OrderRouting.png)

 The rest of the protocol is needed to distribute and update the configuration table as members join and leave.
 The protocol is implemented by `TradingShardManager` and a revised version of `OrderRoutingActor`.
 Every member has it's own trading shard manager, which encapsulates all protocol logic.
-As mentioned before one member is has the leader role.
-This members shard manager is responsible for maintainig the global routing table.
-Whenever a new member joins the cluster, the leading shard manager requests the local order books of this new member.
-If response arrives, new members order books are added to the global routing table.
-Afterwards the updated routing table will be broadcasted to all members shard manager, which is than resposible to update the local `OrderRouter`s routees.
-At this time every order router knows where to forward the asks and bids for each order book.
+As mentioned before one member has the leader role.
+This member's `TradingShardManager` is responsible for maintaining the global routing table.
+Whenever a new member joins the cluster, the leader's `TradingShardManager` requests the local order books of the new member.
+If a response arrives, the new member's order books are added to the global routing table.
+Afterwards the updated routing table will be broadcasted to the other members' `TradingShardManager`, which is then responsible to update its local `OrderRouter`'s routees.
+Now every order router knows where to forward asks and bids for each order book in the cluster.

 ![Monitoring Akka Ping-Pong](blog/TradingAppCluster_ShardConfig.png)